 17th January 2008

 Shed.
 Came by Plane, Peterborough.
 All girl band.
 5 Members.
 Pumped out a great load of beats and rhythms.
-Lead singer could put out a range of sounds plus one backing vocals.
+The lead singer could put out a range of sounds plus one backing vocals.
 Driving sound.
 Somewhere between classic rock and heavy, respectable drum beats.
-A good collection of songs with a well rounded sound.
-Singer has a good vocal range.
+A good collection of songs with a well-rounded sound.
+The singer has a good vocal range.
 Stage presence was OK but they could have been a bit more animated.
 Confident performance.
-A bit of metalish screamo.
+A bit of metallic screamo.
 An amazing lot of bass from the lead singer – quite impressive, better than some boy bands.
-Next page appears to continue from previous one with no new date.
+Next page appears to continue from the previous one with no new date.
 Heroes didn’t play.
 Round 1.
 The Lowries played.
 Naked Gravy.
 Silent Devices.
 [Diary entry for 17/1/08 shows Shed, Silent Devices.
 Naked Gravy.]
 Leicester.
 4 piece band.
 Lead vocalist.
 Good audience.
 Interactions.
 Standard 3 guitars and drummer.
 Song 2.
 Ska-like rhythms backing the melodic vocals.
 Lead singer backed by

 9th February 2008

 Naked Gravy.
-Vocals more melodic but voice sounds quite young.
-Songs have good bounce to them.
-Vocalist sings with guitar.
+Vocals more melodic but the voice sounds quite young.
+Songs have a good bounce to them.
+The vocalist sings with a guitar.
 Two vocalists often singing together.
 Got some audience response.
 Lead singer vocalises well but needs more presence.
 Two singers share the songs quite a lot.
-Certain amount of harmony.
-Distinctive quality of the two voices working together.
-Last song was probably their best.
-Something went wrong with their second to last song.
+A certain amount of harmony.
+A distinctive quality of the two voices working together.
+The last song was probably their best.
+Something went wrong with their second-to-last song.
 The Elite.
 Looked even younger than the others.
 Got more from the audience.
 Even crowd surfing.
-Young singer got lost in the noise of the backline.
+The young singer got lost in the noise of the backline.
 Song: Only The Fly.
 Concentration on rhythm and beat a lot of thumping from the drums.
 Ska-like sound.
 Pushed out at a firm pace.
 Two vocalists blended well together.
 Age group 16 – 17.
 Probably all from the same college playing mainly to their friends.
 Lots of audience interaction.
 A bit like a private party.
-They certainly now how to put together some catchy beats.
+They certainly know how to put together some catchy beats.
 Cannot hear the words; lyrics lost behind the backline.
 Fast 2-step songs.
 Brat pack.
 Songs tended to sound all the same.
-It was a busy weekend for the young bands.
+It was a busy weekend for young bands.
 Song: Give me a smile.
 The same relentless beat.
 They are a bunch of kids enjoying a night out.
 It lacks originality but no enthusiasm.
 They had to work hard to produce music like this.
 How would they cope in a theatre with a 1,500 audience?
 At least they had an audience that danced.
 Even a bit of crowd surfing.
 Always good to have an audience that looks like they are involved.
 A few parents at the back, watching thoughtfully.
 Suddenly it was all over.
 Another sweaty night at the Shed.
 Next – St. Valentines night.
 Frenetic.
 In green pen – published in A in L and included in gig reviews 2008.